GopiKishan14/MNIST_dataset_classifier/README.md

 # MNIST_dataset_classifier
-This repo implements a neural-net classifier on the classical MNIST data using Keras
+This repository implements a neural-net classifier on the classical MNIST data using Keras

 ## About Dataset
 The MNIST database contains 60,000 training images and 10,000 testing images taken from American Census Bureau employees and American high school students